Tim O'Brien (author): Personal life

 O'Brien's papers are housed at the Harry Ransom Center at the University of Texas at Austin.

+In 2025, Alex Vernon published a biography of O'Brien, Peace is a Shy Thing: The Life and Art of Tim O'Brien.

 Writing style

-In the story "Good Form" from his novel The Things They Carried, O'Brien discusses the distinction between "story-truth" (the truth of fiction) and "happening-truth" (the truth of fact or occurrence), writing that "story-truth is sometimes truer than happening-truth."
+In the story "Good Form," from his collection of semi-autobigraphical stories, The Things They Carried, O'Brien discusses the distinction between "story-truth" (the truth of fiction) and "happening-truth" (the truth of fact or occurrence), writing that "story-truth is sometimes truer than happening-truth."
 O’Brien suggests that story truth is emotional truth.
 In turn, the emotions created by a fictional story are sometimes truer than what results from only reading the facts.

-This demonstrates one aspect of O’Brien’s writing style: a blurring of the usual distinction we make between fiction and reality.
-O’Brien will use details from his own life, but frame them in a self-conscious or metafictional narrative voice.
+This demonstrates one aspect of O’Brien's writing style: a blurring of the usual distinction we make between fiction and reality, in that the author uses details from his own life, but frames them in a self-conscious or metafictional narrative voice.

 By the same token, certain sets of stories in The Things They Carried seem to contradict each other, and certain stories are designed to "undo" the suspension of disbelief created in previous stories.
 For example, "Speaking of Courage" is followed by "Notes", which explains in what ways "Speaking of Courage" is fictional.
-This is another example of how O’Brien will blur the traditional distinctions we make between fact and fiction.
+This is another example of how O’Brien blurs the traditional distinctions we make between fact and fiction.